Cyber Risk Assessment for Capital Management: Case Study

-Since the proposed framework { is for the management of a generic organization's cyber risk}, we select {one particular} victim company from the dataset {for this case study.
-A}s external observer{s, w}e can only have limited access to information about any particular {company}'s cyber system{, other than the already exposed cybersecurity conditions from the dataset}, hence the {company} with the most publicly available information is {preferred} for illustration. { Table \ref{tab:inci-num} shows summary statistics of how the observed incidents in this dataset, with the full information on threat, vulnerability, and asset, are distributed by the company and by the industry.
+Since the proposed framework is for the management of a generic organization's cyber risk, we select one particular victim company from the dataset for this case study.
+As external observers, we have no access to information about any particular company's cyber system other than the already exposed cybersecurity conditions from the dataset.
+Hence the company with the most publicly available information is preferred for illustration.
+Table \ref{tab:inci-num} shows summary statistics of how the observed incidents in this dataset, with the full information on threat, vulnerability, and asset, are distributed by the company and by the industry.
 Clearly, most of the companies in this dataset have only one incident recorded, which makes it impossible to infer the cascade structure of the cyber risk associated with these companies.
 Similarly, for most industries, the number of recorded incidents is low, and thus there would be few data points for modeling severity distributions.
-Therefore, the company with the largest number of observed incidents in the dataset is chosen, and it turns out that it also operates in the industry with the most observations.} For confidential courtesy, we shall refer to the victim company as Company X in the sequel. {Note that this selection criterion is not required for the practical application of this framework, given that a corporation can conduct a complete assessment of its cyber configurations to learn about its threats, vulnerabilities, and assets.}
+Therefore, the company with the largest number of observed incidents in the dataset is chosen, and it turns out that it also operates in the industry with the most observations.
+For confidential courtesy, we shall refer to the victim company as Company X in the sequel.
+Note that this {preference for a large number of historical cyber incidents} is not required for the practical application of this framework, given that a corporation can conduct a complete assessment of its cyber configurations to learn about its threats, vulnerabilities, and assets.